59Frames/59Frames.Ds.April/res/datasets/bAbI/README.txt

 Changes between versions.
 =========================
 V1.2 (this version) - Added Hindi versions of all the tasks.
-Fixed some problems with task 16, and added a separate set of directories for 10k training data, as we received requests for this.
+Fixed some problems with task 16, and added a separate set of directories for 10k training value, as we received requests for this.
 V1.1 (this version) - Fixed some problems with task 3, and reduced the training set size available to 1000 as this matches the results in the paper cited above, in order to avoid confusion.